-- Advertising for events is permitted only once the event has been approved by campus leadership and activities.
+- Advertising for events is permitted only once the event has been approved by residence life and student engagement.
 This includes online advertising in social media as well as postering, tabling, chalking, and mailbox stufﬁng.

 - Posters are permitted only on bulletin boards not designated for speciﬁc departments or centers.
 Students are encouraged to use the bulletin boards under the walkway along the west wall of Franklin Patterson Hall and the north wall of the Harold F. Johnson Library Center, underneath the bridge.
 Posters placed anywhere but upon designated bulletin boards will be removed with no regard to content.